 Six suites: two in the original bluestone building, two in the modern extension and two in the Edwardian Villa.

 11am.
 Earliest check-in, 3pm.

-Double rooms from $306.22 (AU$415), excluding tax at 10 per cent.
+Double rooms from £307.10 (AU$510), including tax at 10 per cent.

-Don't leave without nibbling on the in-room yo-yos, which have nabbed second prize in Port Fairy's regional baking competition several years in a row.
+Don't leave without nibbling on the in-room yo-yos, which have nabbed first prize in Port Fairy's regional baking competition several years in a row.
 Internet addicts: expect to be pleasantly surprised by the high-speed WiFi, something of a feat for regional Victoria.

 At the hotel

 Library, stash of CDs and DVDs, free WiFi throughout.
 In rooms: TV, DVD player, radio, iPod dock, maxibar, bathrobes, Aspar bath products.
 Each room also has tea- and coffee making kit.